 All Persons who have direct contact with Vulnerable Person(s) will be required to undergo continuing education workshops from time to time.

-Such workshops will include, but are not limited to, discussions about Safe Sport best practices, case scenarios and a refresher on <MEMBER ORGANISATION>’s Code of Conduct for the participant’s respective role.
+Such workshops will include, but are not limited to, discussions about Safe Sport best practices, case scenarios and a refresher on SRA’s Code of Conduct for the participant’s respective role.

 Physical training sessions should ideally be conducted whenever there is a new recruitment or whenever feasible, but no later than six (6) months upon commencement of respective roles.